rachelwong/portfolio/README.md

 ### Performance
 It is clear that this is an image heavy website.

-As such, **responsive images** and **optimising image quality** (PNG, GIF, JPG) can go a long way to improve the website loading time.
+Therefore, **responsive images** and **optimising image quality** (PNG, GIF, JPG) can go a long way to improve the website loading time.
 The best scenario would be to have an image server that can resize an image to any given dimension, in real-time, just by changing the image URL.
 That way, whenever the image dimension requirement changes, all that is required is to specify that dimension in the URL.

 <img src="https://github.com/rachelwong/portfolio/blob/master/img/code_img.png" height="200" alt="code sample" align="center">